 Covalent radius of copper =

-Radius of an ion (cation or anion) is known as ionic radius.
+The radius of an ion (cation or anion) is known as ionic radius.
 Ionic radius is computed by measuring the inter-ionic distance between the cation and anion in an ionic crystal.
-Since cations are created by expelling an electron from outermost orbit of an atom, thus cation has less electrons compared to parent atom which results in increased effective nuclear charge.
+Since cations are created by expelling an electron from the outermost orbit of an atom, thus cation has less electrons compared to parent atom which results in increased effective nuclear charge.

 Q-10) How do atomic radius vary in a period and in a group?
 How do you explain the variation?

 Also, atomic radius declines as we move from top to bottom in the group.
-It happens because as we move down in a group then there is increase in principal quantum number(n) which brings about increase in the distance between nucleus and the valence electrons.
+It happens because as we move down in a group then there is an increase in principal quantum number(n) which brings about an increase in the distance between the nucleus and the valence electrons.

 Q-11) What do you understand by isoelectronic species?
 Name a species that will be isoelectronic with each of the following atoms or ions.